-The Corriedale produces a lot of uniform and creped wool (between 5 and 7 kg for an adult sheep) whose thickness varies from 22 to 34 microns and the length from 8 to 13 cm.
+The Corriedale produces a lot of uniform, crimped wool (between 5 and 7 kg for an adult sheep) varying in thickness from 22 to 34 microns and length from 8 to 13 cm.
 The qualities of the fleece are its shine and softness.

 This wool allows fine to medium spinning; it is recommended for people who are new to spinning, because the fiber is neither too thin nor too thick.
 Once spun, it can be knitted, crocheted or woven.
 It is perfectly suited, because of its softness, to the creation of clothing, blankets or other, even if some fibers are much softer, I think.